Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Laser systems, cryogenic apparatus, and trap operation

-Stray DC fields are mapped via using sinusoidal modulation of the pseudopotential in a ``tickle" technique \cite{Ibaraki_Tanaka_Urabe_2011}, probing parametric driving of the secular motion as an indication of displacement of the ion from the RF null.
-Stray fields are compensated with the fields described above.
-Since the SW has projection along the RF micromotion direction, accurate micromotion minimization via stray-field compensation is critical for ion positioning at the node.
-We measure compensation position drifts of a few nanometers per minute when light is sent through the integrated SW gratings couplers, but observe that these photo-induced stray fields generally relax back to their initial values over several hours (see details below).
+We measure compensation position drifts of a few nanometers per minute when light is sent through the integrated SW gratings couplers, but observe that these photo-induced stray fields generally relax back to their initial values over several hours (see details on observed drifts in Appendix~\ref{App:drift}).
 Compensation fields remain approximately stable (within a few percent) over weeks of normal operation.
 Conductive ITO shielding of the exposed dielectric windows likely contribute to this stability in the presence of the various integrated blue and UV beams; however a more rigorous study is needed to fully understand the effect of ITO in this context.

-\subsection{Motional mode orientations and cooling coefficients}
+\section{Motional mode orientations and cooling coefficients}

-To allow simultaneous cooling and probing of $R_1$ and $R_2$, we apply asymmetric voltage set along the radial direction.
-We measure the radial modes' orientation from their coupling strength to the 729 beam with emission angle $\theta = 34 \degree$ to the trap surface normal.
+To allow simultaneous cooling and probing of $R_1$ and $R_2$, we apply voltage sets to the trap's DC electrodes that allow for rotations of the radial mode orientations \cite{allcock2010implementation}.
+We measure the radial modes' orientation from their coupling strength to the $\lambda=729$~nm beam, whose emission angle is $\theta = 34 \degree$ to the trap surface normal.
 In Fig.~\ref{fig:mode_coupling}, we fit the carrier Rabi oscillations to

-to extract $\Omega_0 = 0.628(2)$ $\mu$s$^{-1}$ and the BSB Rabi oscillations to
+to extract $\Omega_0 = 0.628(2)$ \textmu s$^{-1}$ and the BSB Rabi oscillations to

 where $P(n) = \frac{\nbar^n}{(\nbar+1)^{n+1}}$ are the thermal-state populations, to extract the radial mode rotation angles from the trap normal of $\abs{\phi} = 51(2)\degree$ and $49(1)\degree$ for modes $R_1$ and $R_2$ respectively.